 We offer free and personal counseling services in a safe place to allow students to talk about their college and life experiences.
 We know each student has unique personal traits and talents and we want to assist them in fully developing their skills and strategies for managing life.
-Students may schedule in-person appointments with our Director of Counseling and Wellness or may take advantage of The Virtual Care Group.
+Students may schedule in-person appointments with our Director of Counseling and Wellness or may take advantage of Uwill.

-The Virtual Care Group offers counseling 24/7 to students in a virtual setting.
-Students can also select exactly the type of counselor they'd like to see including counselor specialties, race/ethnicity, religion, LGBTQ+, and they can choose from over 200 languages including American Sign Language.
+Uwill, the leading student mental health and wellness solution offers students free immediate 24/7 access to teletherapy through its easy to use online platform.
+Students can also select exactly the type of counselor they'd like to see including counselor specialties, race/ethnicity, religion, LGBTQ+, and they can choose from 11 languages.
+Uwill also provides students free access to on-demand wellness programming through its easy to use online platform.